timmayg/clus2023-devwks-2008/04-MACsec_PSK.md

 should be shutdown.
 <img src="/images/04-01-cat-shutdown-web.png" alt="" width=600>
 <br><br>
-This task will configure the MKA Keys which will be attached to the interface in a later step.
+This task will configure the MKA Keys, which will be attached to the interface later.
 The MKA Keys consist of a CKN (Connectivity Key Name) and a CAK (Connectivity Association Key).
-The CAK is the root of all other keys, this includes the SAK (Security Association Key) which is the actual key that does bulk data encryption.
+The CAK is the root of all other keys, including the SAK (Security Association Key), the actual key that does bulk data encryption.
 <img src="/images/04-02-cat-ckn-cak-web.png" alt="" width=600>
 <br><br>
 <img src="/images/04-03-cat-mka-policy-web.png" alt="" width=600>